jcbrinfo/bakfile/README.md

   server and its user’s files.

-* When upgrading the server or the user list, enough space in `bak` to hold a copy of the `/home` directory of the server.
+* When upgrading the server or the user list, enough space in `bak` to hold a copy of the `home` and `duplicity.cache` volumes.
+For details, see the “Volumes” section.

 ## Files